Travel Connections to Oulu

 Oulu Airport is located in Oulunsalo ca 14 km southwest of the centre of Oulu.
 You can travel to the centre of Oulu by a local bus or by a taxi.

 There is a regular local bus connections on the bus lines 8 and 9 from the Oulu Airport terminal to the centre of Oulu.
 Journey time is about 30 min.
 Oulu Airport is located in the local transport zone B. A single bus ticket from the airport to the city centre costs 5.80 EUR (23:00-04:00 double price).
 Buses to the centre run on weekday peak hours approximately every 15-30 minutes, in weekday evenings every 40 minutes and at other times once in an hour.
 The last bus leaves from Oulu Airport Sunday-Friday at 01:20 and on Saturdays at 01:45.
 The timetable is available on the Oulu PTA’s website.
 Both bus lines 8 and 9 also pass by Välkkylä residence halls (on line 8 Välkkylä is before downtown and on line 9 after the downtown).
-The bus stop at the airport is right outside the terminal building.
+The bus stop at the airport is some 50 m to the right from the terminal exit.

 OSAKO has prepared a video explaining how to commute from the Oulu Airport to OSAKO’s office (applies to those who will be arriving on the official arrival days):